 What You Need to Know to Get a Tech Sales Job

-The best way to land a role and get into tech sales is by starting on the ground floor.
-It doesn’t matter how much experience you have if you don’t have any industry knowledge.
+The best way to land a role and get into tech sales with no experience is by starting on the ground floor.
+It doesn’t matter what experience you have if you don’t have any industry knowledge.

 The next best thing to learning the ropes of your own business is joining one that already has a successful foundation and growing with it.
 Look for a company that already has tech reps and find out who they work with within your local market.